dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     #define one         r10
 ```

-After rewriting the code to exploit the FIQ registers, I got it down
+After rewriting the interrupt code to exploit the FIQ registers, I got
-to 3 instructions:
+it down to 3 instructions:
   1. One store to clear the event.
   2. One coprocessor move to indicate the interrupt occured
   3. One instruction to jump back to the interrupted code.

 This gives a great performance improvement: average 268 cycles.
 Which is
 almost 12x faster than our original code!
+A cost that brings us up to
+to about 2.6 *million* interrupts per second!
+(700M cycles per sec /
+267 cycles = 12.6M.)

 ```
 0: rising	= 255 cycles
 1: falling	= 272 cycles